In response to the Coronavirus, and in an effort to reduce

 time and staff will meet you behind the building where the

 drill is parked.
 Office # 434-983-7923.
 Cell # 434-315-1401

 Peter Francisco Soil and Water Conservation District will conduct their August 26, 2020 Board meeting at 9:00 a.m. with a quorum at the Buckingham Agriculture Building Auditorium, beside the Buckingham Virginia Cooperative Extension Office, Admin Drive, Buckingham VA 23921

 The Peter Francisco Board of Directors will be using the auditorium to conduct necessary business and in doing so using social distancing practices with 10 or less people in attendance.

 The Board meeting will be limited to essential business as necessary to carry out the Virginia Cost-share Program, the 319 TMDL Septic Program and District operational business.
 Any other information will be discussed at a later time/meeting.

-If there are any public concerns/comments that need to be shared with the Board, please email by close of business on Monday, July 13, 2020 to: Public comment sign-ups will be at the door in order to respect the 10 people or less mandate.
+If there are any public concerns/comments that need to be shared with the Board, please email by close of business on Monday, August 24, 2020 to: Public comment sign-ups will be at the door.
 The attendance numbers will be evaluated to allow for individuals to transition in and out of the room to speak on their topic, with a limit of 3 minutes per person.